Pruthviraj98/Mask_wear_alarm/README.md

 The model detects if the person is wearing mask or not. for now, images are varified.
 Will update this compatible with a video device in a couple of days.

 ## What's so special about this project? -
-Designed only using 3 libraries directly - cv2, numpy, math.
+Everything (including nn) is designed only using 3 libraries directly - cv2, numpy, math.

 Process Explained: